 And books are the easiest ones “to use” to inspire creativity: parent’s don’t need to do anything to make them work their magic.
 Sometimes, parents don’t even need to read them to their children because illustrations do the job instead.
 Have your child, who is not reading yet, ever offered to read you a book?
 He can, of course.
 He will created his own version.
-He might not know it, but at the moment, when he tells you a story relying on pictures, he is practicing his storytelling skills as well as his creativity.
+He might not know it, but at the moment, when he tells you a story relying on pictures, he is practicing his storytelling skills as well as his imagination.

 Reenacting and Making up Stories

 There are many ways to encourage storytelling and creativity in young kids.
 Especially, if they are not exhibit their own desire to tell a story.
 Here are some ideas.

 - Puppet shows are great for retelling stories, practicing speaking in front of the audience, coming up with the story on a fly, and, of course, stimulating imagination.
 Homemade puppets are easy to make if you don’t have them or want some new ones.
 Just print out and cutout some characters or use the stickers of your favorite characters and attach them to wooden craft sticks (or pencils.)
 Also, your child might want to make her own puppets by drawing or making them with materials found around the house.
 If that the case, let the puppets look satisfactory for you kid and don’t worry if it doesn’t appear “beautiful” to you.
 Both of you can reenact a story from a book (practicing retelling the story) or create your own story while putting on a show.